MicrosoftDocs/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 ## Windows Update for Business deployment service

 The Windows Update for Business deployment service, a core component of the Windows Update for Business product family, is a cloud-based solution that transforms the way update management is handled.
-Complementing existing [Windows Update for Business](/windows/deployment/update/waas-manage-updates-wufb) policies and [Windows Update for Business reports](/windows/deployment/update/wufb-reports-overview)[,](/windows/deployment/update/wufb-reports-overview) the service provides control over the approval, scheduling, and safeguarding of updates—delivered straight from Windows Update to managed devices.
+Complementing existing [Windows Update for Business](/windows/deployment/update/waas-manage-updates-wufb) policies and [Windows Update for Business reports](/windows/deployment/update/wufb-reports-overview), the service provides control over the approval, scheduling, and safeguarding of updates - delivered straight from Windows Update to managed devices.

 The Windows Update for Business deployment service powers Windows Update management via Microsoft Intune<sup>[\[9\]](conclusion.md#footnote9)</sup> and Autopatch.
-The deployment services currently allows the management of [drivers and firmware](/graph/windowsupdates-manage-driver-update)[,](/graph/windowsupdates-manage-driver-update) expedited [quality updates](/graph/windowsupdates-deploy-expedited-update) [](/graph/windowsupdates-deploy-expedited-update)and [feature updates](/graph/windowsupdates-deploy-update)[.](/graph/windowsupdates-deploy-update)
+The deployment services currently allows the management of [drivers and firmware](/graph/windowsupdates-manage-driver-update), expedited [quality updates](/graph/windowsupdates-deploy-expedited-update) and [feature updates](/graph/windowsupdates-deploy-update).

 For an in-depth understanding of this service, including its benefits and prerequisites for use, practical guides on specific capabilities, Microsoft Graph training, and a behind-the-scenes look at how the deployment service functions, read [here](/windows/deployment/update/waas-manage-updates-wufb)[.](/windows/deployment/update/waas-manage-updates-wufb)